ramziChbl/learnMicroservices/README.md

 The objectives are :
  - Try most common microservices communcation technologies : RestAPI, gRPC.
- - Deploy microservices to a Python production environment with Docker than Kubernetes and maybe something else after.
+ - Deploy microservices to a Python production environment with Docker then Kubernetes (and maybe something else after).
- - Deploy different types of databases in Docker than Kubernetes.
+ - Deploy different types of databases in Docker then Kubernetes.
- - Include unit tests and integration tests to my microservices and middleware.
+ - Include unit tests and integration tests to these microservices and middleware.

 ## Stage 1 :

  - Microservices communication : RestAPI
  - Database : CSV file
+ - Deployed as Docker containers with Docker-compose.

 ### Architecture

-I want to start with something simple.
+Let's start with something simple.
 The simplest architecture that came to mind was this :

  - A web server that requests informations from a DB server and prints them back to the client.
- - A DB server that provides an API through *pokemon* endpoint.
+ - A DB server that provides an API through *pokedex* endpoint.

 ```
 	┌──────────┐       ┌────────────┐          ┌───────────┐